Avolyn/model-collection/README.md

 This makes the my hosted models ideal where predictable performance is essential.
 There is nothing more frusterating to get rate limited just when you get your agentic application to a point where its functioning as designed.

 I also am including models from various providers that I use on a regular basis that have reasonable limits.
 The detail of those limits are outlined in the table below.

+You may ask, why not any hosting from Azure, GCP, or AWS.
+Well the simple answer is they charge a fortune for their GPU's and I am not made of money.
+If that doesn't make sense to you, I highly suggest you spend some time with this [Kelsey Hightower](https://github.com/kelseyhightower/nocode) project before you try to write any AI apps.

 ## Model Specifications